antonfirsov/docs/2016/11-Nov/docker.md

 .NET and Docker
 ===============

-Many people I talk to are either using Docker actively or planning to adopt containers in their environment.
+Many developers I talk to are either using Docker actively or planning to adopt containers in their environment.
 Containers are an important trend in our industry and .NET is now part of that.
 Microsoft and Docker have been working together so that you'll have a great experience using Docker with .NET apps.

 The Docker ecosystem has until now targeted Linux.
 You can use .NET Core with Debian Linux images, with a similar workflow and set of supported scenarios as other development platforms.